MathiasStadler/rust_test_coverage/Advanced_Rust_testing.md

   x86_64-unknown-linux-gnu
 ```

-## only a list about available toolchain
+## Only a list about installed toolchain

 - command